Members of the Waste Authority are appointed by the Governor on the recommendation of the Minister for Environment.

 Kelly Howlett AM

-Kelly has made her life and career in the Pilbara, and most notably served as Mayor of the Town of Port Hedland for almost seven years until 2016.
+Kelly is an active and passionate environmental and sustainability practitioner, and has made her life and career in the Pilbara.
+Most notably, Kellly served as mayor of the Town of Port Hedland for almost seven years until 2016 and was the CEO of Pilbara charity Blackwood Tree Association Inc. for six years until November 2022.

-An active and passionate environmental and sustainability practitioner, in 2003 Kelly founded the local Care For Hedland Environmental Association and after a year break, is back in the Chairperson role.
+In 2003 Kelly founded the local Care For Hedland Environmental Association and after a year break, is back in the Chairperson role.

 Kelly was appointed a Member (AM) of the Order of Australia (General Division) in the King's Birthday Honours in June 2023, in recognition of her significant service to local government and to the community of Port Hedland.

 Kelly was inducted into the WA Women’s Hall of Fame in March 2018 in recognition of her lengthy contribution to the Pilbara environment and community.
 She has extensive governance experience and a keen interest in social issues, the natural environment and sustainability.
-Kelly has a Bachelor Science (Environment)/Bachelor Forest Science (Honours) and is a graduate of the Australian Institute of Company Directors' Program.
+Kelly has a Bachelor Science (Environment)/Bachelor Forest Science (Honours) and is a graduate of the Australian Institute of Company Directors' program.

 Professor Josh Byrne